Arrhythmia Treatment

 Duke Health has heart clinics in the Triangle and across North Carolina.
 Find one near you.

-Small electrodes placed on the skin record your heart’s electrical activity and help diagnose arrhythmia.
+Small adhesive electrodes placed on the skin record your heart’s electrical activity over a short period of time.

 Stress Test